Random walks and L\'evy processes as rough paths: Introduction

-A crucial result to our analysis, which we believe to be of independent interest, is a criterion for tightness of $p$-variation of strong Markov processes taking values in a Polish space (Theorem~\ref{thm:pVarTightCrit}).
-This result is a generalisation of the main result of~\cite{Manstavicius04}, in which Manstavi{\v c}ius provides an elegant criterion for a strong Markov process to have sample paths of a.s. finite $p$-variation, and which is the primary tool used in~\cite{FrizShekhar14} to verify finiteness of $p$-variation of L{\'e}vy processes and Markov jump diffusions.
+A crucial result for our analysis, which we believe to be of independent interest, is a criterion for tightness of $p$-variation of strong Markov processes taking values in a Polish space (Theorem~\ref{thm:pVarTightCrit}).
+This result is a generalisation of the main result of Manstavi{\v c}ius~\cite{Manstavicius04}, which provides a criterion for a strong Markov process to have sample paths of a.s. finite $p$-variation.
 Our proof of Theorem~\ref{thm:pVarTightCrit} is a simplification of the stopping times technique adopted in~\cite{Manstavicius04}.

-We emphasise that this criterion is different to, and certainly not a consequence of the Kolmogorov–Lamperti tightness criterion often used to establish tightness of $\alpha$-H{\"o}lder norms (see Remark~\ref{remark:BFH}).
+Finally, we mention that while most applications presented in this paper concern geometric rough paths, and thus only require consideration of the free nilpotent Lie group, we have attempted to make statements in their natural level of generality.
+In particular, we believe that our results may prove to be of interest for studying random walks and L{\'e}vy processes in the Butcher group, which correspond to branched rough paths in the sense of~\cite{Gubinelli10, HairerKelly15} (see also Remark~\ref{remark:branchedRPs} below).